Cox Cable TV for Seniors

 Choosing the Best Cox Cable TV Package

-Cox does a great job outlining the details of their two cable TV packages.
-We didn’t have to dig too deep to get the information we needed, which we appreciate.
-Cox offers a cable TV package starting at $53 per month, but this can exceed $200 per month depending on how you customize your package.
-Keep in mind that prices will also vary by your location.
-If you’re an absolute TV-lover or prefer just to watch the news for a few minutes a day, selecting a Cox package that fits your TV viewing habits is pretty straightforward.
+Cox offers a cable TV package starting at $61 monthly.
+It can exceed $200 per month, depending on your customized package.
+Remember that prices will also vary by your location.
+If you’re an absolute TV-lover or prefer to watch the news for a few minutes daily, selecting a Cox package that fits your TV viewing habits is pretty straightforward.

 The Basic Cable TV Package: Cox Contour TV Starter